 prod for production.

-In this procedure, you will create a
+In this procedure, you create a

 dev cloned channel and then promote the channel to

 At the command prompt on the client, as root, obtain the current package channel tree: